Paws in Prison (PIP)

 Click the link for an article about the Paws in Prison program by Julie Kohl who adopted one of our PIP dogs. http://onlyinark.com/homegrown/paws-in-prison/

 Paws for the Cause

 Paws for the Cause is a community wide annual event to raise funds for the spay/neuter program and to celebrate the bond between people and animals.
 Families bring their pets and enjoy music, food, bake sale, games and various contests.
-The event is usually held on the third Saturday in October, weather permitting, at the Centennial Bank Park in Mountain View.
+The event is held on a Saturday in October, weather permitting, at the Centennial Bank Park in Mountain View.

 Here are a few photos from the 2018 Paws for the Cause